adrian-salajan/adrian-salajan.github.io/_posts/2020-12-30-equality-in-scala.md

 ---
 layout: post
-title:  "Equality in Scala "
+title:  "Equality in Scala"
-categories: scala
+tags: scala
 ---

 In Scala 2 the == operator is used for checking by value equality,